 My daughter recently turned two.
 I’m a huge admirer of themed party planning.
 Although I certainly can’t pull it off like many creative party planners.

 Having said that, I also think it’s extremely important for children to have input into their own parties.
-‘Songs and rhymes’ was chosen as the theme for my daughter’s birthday because singing and dancing is what my daughter enjoys most at the moment.
+‘Songs and Rhymes’ was chosen as the theme for my daughter’s birthday because singing and dancing are what my daughter enjoys most at the moment.

 Life is all about nursery rhymes for us at the moment.
 We listen to nursery rhymes in the car, we act them out at playgroup, we dance to them while watching playschool and she takes control of her own mini CD player in her bedroom.